 There are approximately 10,000 initiated members of Lambda Phi Epsilon International Fraternity, Inc. Globally, 9,000 of these members are alumni.
 The goal of the Alumni Division is to get every Lambda Phi Epsilon alumnus to embrace the blessing of spending the rest of his life in deep, engaged, and rewarding fellowship with his brothers.
 Whether it be mentoring undergraduate students, producing local alumni social and professional networking events, or coordinating alumni community service projects, all alumni are encouraged to uphold their lifetime commitment to the brotherhood and usher in a new era of their lives.

-Later this fall we will begin the process of printing membership certificates for all living brothers.
+Later this year, we will begin the process of printing membership certificates for all living brothers.
 Brothers must have a MemberPlanet account in order to qualify for a certificate.

 Lambda Phi Epsilon is driven to provide world-class opportunities to its members.
 Private donations support the ongoing development of Lambda Phi Epsilon services and programs.
 Financial contributions provide undergraduate members with travel assistance to international events, funding for student scholarship awards, improved coordination of fraternity events, and fuel for the expansion efforts that have made up the largest Asian-interest fraternity in the world.
 Private investment also symbolizes a significant vote of confidence in the work and the potential of the Lambda Phi Epsilon from our alumni, friends, volunteers, parents, faculty, and current active members.
 Please contact our Fraternity Treasurer to arrange a financial donation today.